 The comparative analysis presented in this study highlights the effectiveness of ensemble and hybrid neural network architectures in the domain of credit scoring.
 While single-model classifiers remain widely used for their simplicity, our findings confirm that more complex models-specifically ensemble and hybrid approaches-consistently outperform them in terms of predictive accuracy and error reduction.
-Across three benchmark datasets, both model types demonstrated significant improvements, with hybrid models exhibiting marginally better accuracy on the Australian and German datasets.
-However, the observed performance differences were not statistically significant, suggesting that either method could be employed based on specific operational priorities, such interpretability, scalability. as or implementation complexity.
+Across three benchmark datasets, model types demonstrated significant improvements, with hybrid models exhibiting marginally better accuracy on the Australian and .However.
+German datasets the observed performance differences were not statistically significant, suggesting that either method could be employed based on specific operational priorities, such as interpretability, scalability, implementation complexity.
 Notably, weighted voting ensembles achieved the lowest average Type II error rate, which is particularly relevant in financial contexts where misclassifying high-risk applicants as creditworthy can lead to substantial losses.
-Hybrid models, on the other hand, showed strength in reducing Type I errors, which, while less costly, can impact growth and customer business experience.
-For practical deployment, a dual-model strategy may be optimal running loan applications through both architectures and applying manual review when their classifications diverge.
-Looking forward, further research could explore real-world deployment scenarios, incorporate dynamic borrower features, and conduct cost-benefit analyses to support strategic model selection.
-Expanding this comparative framework to other domains such as fraud detection or portfolio risk modelling may also validate its generalizability.
+Hybrid models, on the other hand, showed strength in reducing Type I errors, which , while less costly, can impact business growth and customer experience.
+For practical deployment, a dual-model strategy may be optimalrunning loan applications through both architectures and applying manual review when their classifications diverge.
+Looking forward, further research could explore real-world scenarios, incorporate deployment dynamic borrower features, and conduct cost-benefit analyses to support strategic model selection.
+Expanding this comparative framework to other domains such as fraud detection or portfolio risk modelingmay also validate its generalizability.